trychlos/pwix-accounts-ui/README.md

 - when the user is logged in, and after he/she has clicked the 'Change password' button
     - display a modal (resp. a div) to let him/she change his/her credentials

-Additionnally, the master 'acUserLogin' template, and all the underlying infrastructure, takes care of:
+Additionnally, the master `acUserLogin` template, and all the underlying infrastructure, takes care of:

 - verifying the mail adress
     - send a mail to the address with a link